bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 Snooping is typically used when an instrument should only take actions if another remote instrument has already taken a required prior action.
 Snooping may also be useful as a method of logging traffic.

-Your code should typically use match and case to determine the type of event, and read the event contents, and then take any appropriate action.
+Your code should read the event contents, and then take any appropriate action.

 Snooping
 ^^^^^^^^